StroppaFR/xodump/with_ptrace/README.md

 This was tested on a regular Debian distro with libc 2.36 and ASLR enabled.

 In theory, it should be able to dump any executable as long as it uses a `syscall` (or `int 0x80`) instruction.
-In practice, this is a PoC, it is not portable at all and it could break at any time of any number of reasons.
+In practice, this is a PoC, it is not portable at all and it could break at any time for any number of reasons.